-Note: Such harmonized legislation may rely on conformity assessment procedures where, apart from public authorities, first party bodies (manufacturers) and other private bodies as third parties, carry out certain functions.
+Such harmonised legislation may rely on conformity assessment procedures where, apart from public authorities, first party bodies (manufacturers) and other private bodies as third parties, carry out certain functions.

-end user (of a measuring instrument)

-legal person who acquires a measuring instrument with the intention to use it and not to sell it placing on the market making a measuring instrument or a prepackage available on the market for the first time in the specific country (or region).
-Making available can be either against payment or free of charge putting into service (use)

-first use of an instrument, intended for the end user, for the purposes for which it was intended, the use being defined by the manufacturer quality surveillance form of metrological supervision aimed at establishing that the quality systems of manufacturers, manufacturers' representatives (in relation to conformity assessment procedures) or authorized private bodies, as applicable, comply with the regulatory or statutory requirements of a country or free trade area market surveillance form of metrological supervision aimed at measuring instruments and prepackages intended to be placed on the market and/or put into service for the first time, to ensure that all the elements of the conformity assessment system function correctly, resulting in general compliance of the products with the provisions of the applicable regulations across a country or free trade area
+- 2.16 authority: a public (government or local government) body authorised by law on a national level to be responsible for legal metrology as a whole or in part. - 2.17 manufacturer: is a business who is responsible for designing and manufacturing a measuring instrument or a pre-packaged product with a view of placing it lawfully on the market nationally or within a free trade area, on his own behalf. - 2.18 manufacturer's representative: any business designated by the manufacturer to act on his behalf for specified tasks. - 2.19 consumer: each natural person or business who acquires or buys products to use them.
+(In some countries this applies only to natural persons). - 2.20 end-user: a business that acquires a measuring instrument with the intention to use it himself and not to sell it. - 2.21 placing on the market: making a measuring instrument or a prepackage available on the market for the first time in the specific country (or region).
+Making available can be either for payment or free of charge. - 2.22 putting into service (use): the moment of the first use of a measuring instrument for the purposes for which it was intended by the end user. - 2.23 quality surveillance: a form of metrological supervision aimed at establishing that the quality systems of manufacturers, manufacturers' representatives (in relation to conformity assessment procedures) or authorised private bodies, as applicable, comply with the regulatory or statutory requirements of a country or free trade area. - 2.24 market surveillance: a form of metrological supervision aimed at measuring instruments and prepackages which are intended to be placed on the market and/or put into service for the first time, to ensure that all the elements of the conformity assessment system work properly resulting in general compliance of the products with provisions of the applicable regulations across a country or free trade area.

+Note.

-- Note: In the above definition the words "to be placed on the market and/or put into service" should be applied to describe different situations as follows: - "to be placed on the market": should be used in the case when all the relevant conformity assessment procedures are to be finalized before measuring instruments or prepackages are put into service; - "to be placed on the market and put into service": one or more conformity assessment procedures may be or have to be carried out when measuring instruments are put into service; - "put into service": to describe the situation when a manufacturer manufactures a measuring instrument to be used (it is not necessary to place it on the market).
+In the above definition the words "to be placed on the market and/or put into service" should be applied to describe different situations as follows: "to be placed on the market": should be used in the case when all the relevant conformity assessment procedures are to be finalised before measuring instruments or prepackages are put into service; "to be placed on the market and put into service": one or more conformity assessment procedures may be or have to be carried out when measuring instruments are put into service;

+"put into service": to describe the situation when a manufacturer manufactures a measuring instrument to be used by himself (it is not necessary to place it on the market).
-being in service (use)

-operational life cycle of a measuring instrument after its putting into service, i.e. a measuring instrument in use, after repair, relocated, or rebuilt that may be resold in-service surveillance (alternatively "field surveillance")
+- 2.25 being in service (use): the operational life cycle of measuring instruments after their being put into service, i.e. measuring instruments in use, after repair, relocated, or rebuilt that may be resold. - 2.26 field surveillance (alternatively "in-service surveillance"): a form of metrological supervision aimed at establishing that measuring instruments being in use in the field comply with the statutory requirements.